-The Stage 1 Archaeological Assessment of part of Lot 7, Concession 9 New Survey, Geographic Township of Trafalgar, County of Halton, now in the City of Mississauga, Regional Municipality of Peel, has been carried out as part of the proponent's due diligence in advance of a development application.
-The subject property is approximately 1.7 hectares in size.
+The Stage 1 Archaeological Assessment of 6252 Ninth Line, part of Lot 7, Concession 9 New Survey, Geographic Township of Trafalgar, County of Halton, now in the City of Mississauga, Regional Municipality of Peel, has been carried out as part of the proponent's due diligence in advance of a development application.
+The subject property is approximately 1.8 hectares in size.

 The Stage 1 assessment entailed consideration of the proximity of previously registered archaeological sites and the original environmental setting of the property, along with nineteenth and twentieth-century settlement trends.
-This research has concluded that there is potential of encountering pre-contact Indigenous and historical Euro-Canadian material within the subject property.
+This research has concluded that there is potential of encountering pre-contact Indigenous and historical Euro-Canadian historical material within the subject property.

-The Stage 1 field review has determined that the entire subject property exhibits archaeological potential.
-Therefore, a Stage 2 Archaeological Assessment is required in accordance with the Ministry of Tourism, Culture and Sport's 2011 Standards and Guidelines for Consultant Archaeologists.
+The Stage 1 field review has determined that 97% of the subject property exhibits archaeological potential.
+Therefore, a Stage 2 Archaeological Assessment is required on all undisturbed lands in accordance with the Ministry of Tourism, Culture and Sport's 2011 Standards and Guidelines for Consultant Archaeologists.